mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading/AlgorithmicTrading_Howto.md

 - We use an online IDE accessed through the browser.
 - In the IDE, we write trading algorithms and backtest them: we run our algorithms and see how portfolios would have developed with historical data; then, it is possible to go live.
+    - Buy/sell actions are executed in the backtest; our algorithm decides to buy/sell depending on the price
+    - Note that we could implement backtests and trading algorithms in python using pandas an numpy, but that functionality is already implementes in `zipline` and `pyfolio`, and embedded in a comfortable IDE
+    - Morevover, a complete history of states is registered with those libraries, which can be later analyzed
 - Create an account.
 - In the Strategies tab
     - We can create strategies: basically, trading algorithms